pwrlabs/pwrlabs-docs/docs/developers/sdks/send-transactions-to-pwr-chain.md

             var wallet = new PwrWallet(privateKey);

-            // VIDA used to send the transaction to uint vida = 123;
+            // VIDA used to send the transaction to uint vidaId = 123;
             // Byte data to be included in the transaction byte[] data = Encoding.UTF8.GetBytes("Hello, World!");

-            // Send the data at vida 123 to the chain WalletResponse tx = await wallet.SendVMData(vida, data);
+            // Send the data at vidaId 123 to the chain WalletResponse tx = await wallet.SendVMData(vidaId, data);

             // Error handling
             if (tx.Success) {